neilyio/ultra-scroll/README.md

 `wheel-up/down` events.

 > [!NOTE]
-> If your mouse and/or system do not provide pixel scrolling data,
+> If your mouse and/or system do not provide real pixel scrolling data,
-> `ultra-scroll` falls back to line-by-line scrolling.
-To check, run
+> `ultra-scroll` will be equivalent to line-by-line scrolling.
+To check,
-> `M-x ultra-scroll-check`, scroll your mouse or track-pad, and examine
+> run `M-x ultra-scroll-check`, and follow the direction.
+If it reports
-> the message in the `*Warnings*` buffer.
-If it reports `MISSING` pixel
+> spurious pixel scroll data, consider using
-> scroll data, consider using `pixel-scroll-precision-mode` with
+> `pixel-scroll-precision-mode` with
 > `pixel-scroll-precision-interpolate-mice` instead.

 ### Installation